dikortis/LetsTalkETC/Episodes/Episode_11.md

-that you do something else and what we try to do here is like say okay let's keep poof of work but fix the uselessness problem yeah and write this as far as the proof of stake just a comparison with that because from what I understand with aetherium is that you can contract out work and from my understanding that's just work done on top of the proof of stake just having people do work
+that you do something else and what we try to do here is like say okay let's keep poof of work but fix the uselessness problem and write this as far as the proof of stake just a comparison with that because from what I understand with ethereum is that you can contract out work and from my understanding that's just work done on top of the proof of stake just having people do work what I'd want to say about ours our proof of work is that the computation is verifiable in the sense that the point
-[Music]
-what I'd want to say about ours our proof of work is that the computation is verifiable in the sense that the point